-- You may repay your loan early.
+- 15 The lender may set-off any debt to you.
+If you have a claim against us or if we owe you money, we may set-off that claim or debt against any claim we have against you or any debt you may owe to us.
+This means we may reduce any amount we owe you by any amount that you owe us. - 16 You may repay your loan early.
 You may repay the unpaid balance of your loan in full before it is due.
-However you must also pay us: - a. the administrative costs of the full prepayment; or - b. a charge equal to our average administrative costs of the full prepayment. - You must have a telephone where we may contact you.
-You must maintain (keep) a landline or mobile telephone connection or subscription as the case may be.
-If for any reason we cannot speak to you directly at the latest telephone number provided by you (whether landline or cellular), you agree that we may: - a. advise any person who answers any telephone number we have for you: - (i) who we are and that we are trying to talk to you; and - (ii) that we wish you to contact us; and - b. leave messages with that person. - You must always keep us up to date with your name, home and email address and phone numbers.
+However you must also pay us: - a. the administrative costs of the full prepayment; or - b. a charge equal to our average administrative costs of the full prepayment. - 17 You must always keep us up to date with your name, home and email address and phone numbers.
 You must not change your name, physical residential (home) address or email address, or your landline or cellular telephone number without first giving us two working days written notice of your intention to do so.
 You must at the same time provide us with the replacement name, home or email address or landline or cellular telephone number.
-We may write to you at the address last notified to us. - You must always be able to pay your debts when they fall due.
+We may write to you at the address last notified to us. - 18 You must always be able to pay your debts when they fall due.
 You will breach this agreement and we may accelerate payment of the unpaid balance if you commit any act of bankruptcy, enter into the No Asset Procedure or without the lender's consent become subject to a Summary Instalment Order. ["Bankruptcy" and "No Asset Procedure" and "Summary Instalment Order" are all ways in which you might not have to pay us in the way that this agreement says you must.
-If any of them apply to you we will be able to call up payment of the loan.] - 23 You may not impose any part payment settlement on us and you must not attempt to do so.
-If you: - a. send us a cheque; or - b. in any way pay us money, that is less than the unpaid balance and you claim or wish to claim that our settles payment of the unpaid balance in full, we will not be bound by your claim unless we have agreed to that settlement in writing before you sent the cheque or paid the money.
+If any of them apply to you we will be able to call up payment of the loan.]

+19 You may not impose any part payment settlement on us and you must not attempt to do so.
+If you:

+- a. send us a cheque; or - b. in any way pay us money,

+that is less than the unpaid balance and you claim or wish to claim that our settles payment of the unpaid balance in full, we will not be bound by your claim unless we have agreed to that settlement in writing before you sent the cheque or paid the money.
 This means that (unless we agree in writing in advance) you cannot pay us less than you owe us and claim that that payment means you do not have to pay any more.
 That will apply even if you tell us in advance that we can only accept the payment you are going to make if it clears your debt.
 You must not try to compel us to settle for less than you owe in such a way and we may accelerate payment of the unpaid balance if you do.